karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Scope: test-only robustness; no behavior change at runtime.
 Mirrors earlier fix for `applyCliSafety` in patch wiring.
   - Follow-up: re-run the suite to confirm the transient SyntaxError in `run.combine.test.ts` is eliminated along with the import-shape issues.

+- Tests/SSR — fix rootDefaults “not a function” in CLI factory
+  - In src/cli/index.ts, resolve `rootDefaults` and `applyCliSafety` via named-or-default function resolver to avoid “not a function” under Vitest SSR.
+  - Keeps runtime behavior unchanged; stabilizes CLI help footer test.

 - Docs/help — unchanged in this patch (pure stability guards).
 Keep overlay docs and Option 1 test guidance aligned in future doc pass.

 - Tests/SSR — harden additional named exports with named-or-default resolvers